Model and Philosophy of Training in Post-MSW Fellowship

 CAPS Post-MSW Fellowship Program is grounded in a practitioner-scholar model of training.
 Consistent with this model, we assist fellows in integrating critical thinking skills, a foundation in theory, scientific inquiry, empirical literature, and collaboration within a multidisciplinary team and to inform their clinical practice and development as therapists.
 We emphasize a training approach that encourages fellows to become more cognizant of the underlying thought processes, intellectual and conceptual frameworks, and belief systems that guide their work and to think more critically about how they make decisions at clinical choice points.

 CAPS uses a team approach to supervision and all supervisors communicate openly with each other.
-Supervisors participate in a weekly supervision meeting in order to ensure a consistently high level of supervision, to process supervision issues, to communicate information about the training programs and to share input about training needs.
+Supervisors participate in a weekly supervision meeting in order to establish a consistently high level of supervision, to process supervision issues, to communicate information about the training programs and to share input about training needs.
 In addition to individual supervisors, fellows will have the opportunity to interact with most staff throughout the year.
 Fellows have opportunities to work closely with a large and diverse staff of clinical social workers, psychologists, and psychiatrists with a wide range of theoretical orientations (including interpersonal, cognitive-behavioral, existential, humanistic, psychodynamic, multicultural, feminist, and integrative) and areas of interest (such as gender issues, LGBTQ identities and communities, disordered eating, sexual and relationship violence, substance abuse, spirituality and mindfulness, suicide prevention, career development, and crisis intervention).

 As clinical supervision may provide a parallel process to the therapeutic relationship, CAPS supervisors aim to provide a non-hierarchical and open-relationship.
 Feedback is tantamount to self-awareness and growth, and supervisors, we weave clinical and interpersonal feedback throughout supervision sessions.
 Fellows are also encouraged to provide feedback and are provided formal opportunities in which do so.